How to get from Malacca to Singapore

 Only a 4-hour journey away, you might forget that you are crossing a border when travelling from Malacca to Singapore.
 And the latter can be very strict about the things visitors bring into the country.

-Allow me to share with you my own experience when crossing the Malaysia-Singapore border by bus.
+Allow us to share Maarten’s own experience of crossing the Malaysia-Singapore border by bus.

 “My friend and I had a big bottle of gin when we checked in for customs and immigration.
 We were taken to a separate room for around 30 minutes before they finally let us leave with the alcohol.
 All the time we were so scared our bus would leave without us!”

-And now, I’m on a mission to make sure our readers don’t have to suffer the same fate!
+And now, we’re on a mission to make sure our readers don’t have to suffer the same fate!

-I found out only after that incident that alcohol is not exactly prohibited when entering Singapore, but if you’re coming from Malaysia, there is a 1-litre limit.
+Alcohol is not exactly prohibited when entering Singapore.
+But if you’re coming from Malaysia, there is a 1-litre limit.
 They don’t care if you don’t know that rule, exceed that and you’ll have to pay a hefty fine!

-To avoid any hassle and the possibility of spending a fortune on fines, make sure none of these are in your luggage when you cross the Malaysia-Singapore border:
+To avoid any hassle and the possibility of spending a fortune on fines, make sure none of these is in your luggage when you cross the Malaysia-Singapore border:

 - Chewing tobacco and imitation products, including e-cigarettes